KyleTelfer/Physics_Within_Volume/Conceptual Concept Translations/1-Legend.md

 ### Framework Overview ###

-I Kyle Telfer am trying to teach myself things.
-I am not traditionally educated so I have settled into what I call a 5-step interaction (perception > interpretation > communication > interpretation > perception).
-With help from notable AI platforms I am trying to document and fit what is known about physics while understanding and acknowledging the data points of the observed while not expanding on them.
-This is a working process always.
+I Kyle Telfer, a self-taught individual exploring physics through a structured, iterative process I call the 5-step interaction: perception > interpretation > communication > interpretation > perception.
+With the help of AI platforms, I’m documenting and organizing known physics principles to better understand my own gaps in knowledge.
+My goal is to build a framework that helps me—and potentially others—navigate complex ideas by respecting observed data points and existing knowledge, without overextending their implications.
+This is an ongoing, evolving process, and I hope that by collaborating with others, this framework can grow into something that benefits not just me, but anyone who finds themselves grappling with similar questions.

 ####Core Priciples####
 *Volume Interactions: Forces and interactions are reinterpreted as interactions between volumes.